nirth/horkos.js/README.md

 [![Build Status](https://travis-ci.org/nirth/horkos.js.svg?branch=master)](https://travis-ci.org/nirth/horkos.js)

 ### Summary
-I always found [es6 promise api] to be counter counterintuitive, so I decided to create something akin to Futures in other languages.
+Sancus provides similar to Scala api for promises/futures, for those of us who think that [es6 promise api] is rather counterintuitive.
+Sancus doesn't provide any new functionality just makes api better, if not awesome.
 This micro-library named after roman god of oaths and truth - [Sancus].

 ### Usage